 OPTIONAL TECHNOLOGY PACKAGES

-For 2007, two all-new Technology Packages are available for the RL:
+For 2009, Acura offers two optional Technology Packages on the RL:

 COLLISION MITIGATION BRAKING SYSTEM™ (CMBS™)